D4rk-5ky/Syncerate/README.md

 mqtt_message=ON
 ```

-### This next part is in case the message is for HomeAssistant MQTT integration
+### This next part is in case the message is for HomeAssistant's MQTT integration
-(We use it to send an MQTT message to HomeAssistant and then it will send a signal to an ESP32 with ESPHome connected to the GPIO's of a PI4 to safely shutdown and take the power from the Switch when there havent been a ping for 3 minutes)
+(We use it to send an MQTT message to HomeAssistant and then it will send a signal to an ESP32 with ESPHome connected to the GPIO's of a PI4 to safely shutdown and take the power from the Switch when there haven't been a ping for 3 minutes)

 ```
-# This is needed if using HomeAssistant mqtt entity that needs to be enabled/online or not
-# Write Yes for enabling
 Use_HomeAssistant=Yes
 HomeAssistant_Available=home-assistant/syncoid-iterate/available
 ```